ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/code_documentation.md

 - what the function or class does
 - what parameters the function or class takes as arguments and their types
 - what the code returns
-- what common errors can occur and the exceptions they'll raise
+- what common errors can occur and the exceptions they will raise
 - links to or descriptions of the methodology the function implements
 - example usage of the function
 - references to other functions or classes that are related to this function